 What to Feed Chickens

-Also there’s scratch grain, which is a combination of black sunflower seeds, sometimes cracked corn, and other nutritious grain for the chickens.
+You can also provide them something called scratch grain, which is a combination of black sunflower seeds, sometimes cracked corn, and other nutritious grain for the chickens.

 There’s also healthy treats, such as meal worms (we like Grubblies), and leftover healthy human food like lettuce, eggs, fruit, melon rind, cabbage, herbs, and leftover clean meat.